EU law needed to protect free press, NGOs say

 The appeal came out two days before EU justice commissioner Věra Jourová was to publish a new "action plan" to help protect democracy in Europe.

-The plan is expected to mention Slapps, described by one EU source as a "hot subject" in the European Commission, which commissioned a study of the problem earlier this year.
+The plan, due out on Thursday, is expected to mention Slapps, described by one EU source as a "hot subject" in the European Commission, which conducted a study of the problem earlier this year.

-It is unclear if Jourová will promise a new EU anti-Slapp law at this stage.
+It is unclear if Jourová will promise a new EU anti-Slapp law at this stage, however.

 But if she does not, then one alternative would be for pressure groups to target Belgium, or Brussels regional authorities, as a first step instead, according to British legal expert Alan Riley.

-"The Brussels capital region [has] a huge media presence who need effective free press protections," he told EUobserver.
+"The Brussels capital region [has] a huge media presence who need effective free-press protections," he told EUobserver.

-And an anti-Slapp law here, "based on the US first amendment", which protects free speech, would create an island of press freedom in Europe as well as a model for other EU countries to follow, he said.
+And an anti-Slapp law here, "based on the US first amendment", which protects free speech, would create an island of press freedom in Europe as well as a model for other EU countries to follow, Riley said.